 This is an example of how reliable solar powered systems can be and how affordable it’s now.

-Expansion and reduced cost in energy storage capabilities allows more energy-friendly power to be used when the sun isn’t shining; and for a much longer time.
+Expansion in energy storage also allows clean power to be used well after the sun goes down.

-The power bill may soon be considered a relic for homeowners as more developers incorporate solar installations in their plans.
+The monthly power bill may soon be considered a relic as more developers incorporate solar installations into new construction.
+Dependence on oil-producing nations will shrink as consumers gain access to cheaper, more viable renewable options.

-Where else can you get energy that no country ever has to fight over, no one has more rights over, and is freely available for anyone who wants it?
+Solar energy levels the playing field because no country has to fight over sunlight, no one holds exclusive rights to it, and it is freely available to anyone who wants it.